Transgender: Detransition

-Law
+Legality

 Legal procedures exist in some jurisdictions which allow individuals to change their legal gender or name to reflect their gender identity.
 Requirements for these procedures vary from an explicit formal diagnosis of transsexualism, to a diagnosis of gender identity disorder, to a letter from a physician that attests the individual's gender transition or having established a different gender role.
 In 1994, the DSM IV entry was changed from "Transsexual" to "Gender Identity Disorder".
+In 2013, the DSM V removed "Gender Identity Disorder" and published "Gender Dysphoria" in its place.
 In many places, transgender people are not legally protected from discrimination in the workplace or in public accommodations.
-A report released in February 2011 found that 90% of transgender people faced discrimination at work and were unemployed at double the rate of the general population, and over half had been harassed or turned away when attempting to access public services.
+A report released in February 2011 found that 90% of transgender Americans faced discrimination at work and were unemployed at double the rate of the general population, and over half had been harassed or turned away when attempting to access public services.
 Members of the transgender community also encounter high levels of discrimination in health care.